The person at the center of this case

 Start here

-What specific proprietary data and research was stolen and how has it been used by Iranian government entities?
+What proprietary data and research were stolen, and how was it subsequently used by Iranian entities?

 Try asking